izantout/Python-Projects/Random Functions/AffineEncrypt/README.md

-python function that encrypts text using affine encryption meathod
+Python function that encrypts text using affine encryption meathod